 The Directors may hold positions on the Boards of other companies.
-Such participation does not prevent them from devoting the necessary time and attention to their duties as members of the Board of the Company and is in line with the requirements of the CBC Suitability Directive.
+Such participation should not prevent them from devoting the necessary time and attention to their duties as members of the Board of the Bank and should be in line with the requirements of the CBC Suitability Directive.
 Additional external appointments require the prior approval of the Board.
-It is estimated that in 2022, each Non-Executive Director spent at least 60 days on board-related duties.
+It is estimated that in 2023, each Non-Executive Director spent at least 60 days on board-related duties.